Hypencoder: Hypernetworks for Information Retrieval

 \subsection{Training}

 Training \name{} is no different from training a bi-encoder as it shares the same core components, i.e., a query encoder and document encoder.
-The only difference is instead of using an inner product to find the similarity the \mininame{} is applied to the document representations.
-Thus, our contributions are solely the architecture and not a specific training technique.
-In this paper we employ a simple distillation training setup, for more details see Section~\ref{sec:ExperimentalSetup}
+The only difference is that instead of using an inner product to find the similarity, the \mininame{} is applied to the document representations.
+Thus, our novel contributions are focused solely on the architecture and not on a specific training technique.
+In this paper we employ a simple distillation training setup, for more details see Section~\ref{sec:ExperimentalSetup}.